What is Counseling?

 As we grow and change, most of us need help in sorting out the concerns and problems that we face at different times in our lives.
 This process can involve exploring thoughts, perceptions, reactions, behaviors, and emotions to better understand ourselves.

 Counseling can help in reducing your stress level.
-It can improve your ability to make healthy decisions, to enhance your relationships with others, and to be successful with your personal, career, and educational goals.
+It can improve your ability to make healthy decisions, to enhance your relationships with others, and to be successful with your personal and career goals.

 The Counseling Office helps students in the following academic and career areas: